JoeyZeee/StravaScript/README.md

 ## Usage

-1. Download GPX data from wherever your activity is stored
-     a.
-Make sure it has a .gpx tag, or the program won't work
+1. Download GPX data from wherever your activity is stored (Make sure it has a .gpx tag, or the program won't work)

 2. Upload that file into the website